proyecto-eden-3-esferas/SVG/README.md

 ### Segments

 > In geometry, a line segment is a part of a line that is bounded by two distinct end points, and contains every point on the line between its end points.

-(Wikipedia)
+> (Wikipedia)

 ### Boost.Geometry

-The prestigious, STL-compatible headers-only Boost library contains Geometry, a geometry library.
+The prestigious, STL-compatible headers-only Boost library contains *Geometry*, a geometry library.
 To use Boost.Geometry one needs to comply with some rules.
 You can write your own classes, but for them to interoperate with the library you need to register them.
 Whenever you build an executable, the tool chain spends some 12 seconds doing some internal paperwork.
 And since it is headers-only, separate compilation proves very work-intensive: you have to write the header files plus code to compile every foreseeable instantiation of template classes and template functions.

 ## Diagrammes, Schematics and Electronics

 Components are divided into (1) those located or placed by their centre of gravity (circles, ellipses..., all of them children of angle_addressable<>) and (2) those located by their upper left-hand corner coordinates, such as rectangle and its derived classes (block, ic...)

+### Graphs

+You can draw a graph from ready-made SVG elements like circle, rectangle, ellipse... and lines.
+The lines may be drawn between the centres of their source and destination vertices and before the (opaque) vertices are drawn.

+To draw directed graphs you need:
+- arrow heads, possibly implemented as a `<marker>`, and
+- a procedure for finding where to place the tip, as implemented by virtual members angle_addressable::xperim(ANGLE) and angle_addressable::yperim(ANGLE)

 ### Blocks and IC's